glouppe/info8006-introduction-to-ai/lecture2.md

 # Properties of DFS

 - *Completeness*:
-    - $m$ could be infinite, so only if we prevent cycles.
+    - $m$ could be infinite, so only if we prevent cycles (more on this later).
 - *Optimality*:
     - No, DFS finds the leftmost solution, regardless of depth or cost.
 - *Time complexity*: